restic/restic/doc/040_backup.rst

 Exit status codes
 *****************

-Restic returns one of the following exit status codes after the backup command is run:
+Restic returns an exit status code after the backup command is run:

 * 0 when the backup was successful (snapshot with all source files created)
 * 1 when there was a fatal error (no snapshot created)
 * 3 when some source files could not be read (incomplete snapshot with remaining files created)
+* further exit codes are documented in :ref:`exit-codes`.

 Fatal errors occur for example when restic is unable to write to the backup destination, when there are network connectivity issues preventing successful communication, or when an invalid